Oregon wine: History

-Wine has been produced in Oregon since the Oregon Territory was settled in the 1840s; however, winemaking has only been a significant industry in the state since the 1960s.
-Grapes were first planted in the Oregon Territory in 1847.
-Valley View, the first recorded winery, was established by Peter Britt in the late 1850s in Jacksonville.
+Wine has been produced in Oregon since the Oregon Territory was settled in the 1840s; however, viticulture became a significant industry in the state since the 1960s innovations.
+Grapes were first planted in the Oregon Territory in 1847 when Oregon Trail pioneer Henderson Luelling and his family transport several dozen varieties of fruit plantings from Iowa to the Oregon Territory, including Oregon’s first grape plantings.
+In 1852, Valley View, the first recorded winery, was established by Peter Britt in Jacksonville.
 Throughout the 19th century, there was experimentation with various varietals by immigrants to the state.
 In 1904, an Oregon winemaker won a prize at the St. Louis World's Fair.
 Wine production stopped in the United States during Prohibition.
 As in other states, the Oregon wine industry lay dormant for thirty years after Prohibition was repealed.

 The Oregon wine industry started to rebuild in the 1960s, when California winemakers opened several vineyards in the state.
 By 1970, there were five commercial wineries, with 35 recorded acres (35 acre).

 This included the planting of Pinot noir grapes in the Willamette Valley, a region long thought too cold to be suitable for viticulture.
 In the 1970s, more out-of-state winemakers migrated to the state and started to organize as an industry.
 The state's land-use laws had prevented rural hillsides from being turned into housing tracts, preserving a significant amount of land suitable for vineyards.
 In 1979, The Eyrie Vineyards entered a 1975 Pinot noir in the Wine Olympics; the wine was rated among the top Pinots in the world, thus gaining the region its first international recognition.

 The accolades continued into the 1980s, and the Oregon wine industry continued to add both wineries and vineyards.
 The state industry continued to market itself, establishing the first of several AVAs (American Viticulture Areas) in the state.
 The state also grew strong ties with the Burgundy region of France, as Oregon's governor Neil Goldschmidt paid an official visit to Burgundy and a leading French winemaking family bought land in Dundee.

 In the early 1990s, the wine industry was threatened by a Phylloxera infestation in the state, but winemakers quickly turned to the use of resistant rootstocks to prevent any serious damage.
 The state legislature enacted several new laws designed to promote winemaking and wine distribution.
 The state found a newfound focus on "green" winemaking, leading the global wine industry into more environmentally friendly practices.
 In 2005, there were 314 wineries and 519 vineyards in operation in Oregon.
 By 2014, the a number of wineries in the state has increased to 676, the 3rd most behind California and Washington.
 Oregon remains the 4th largest wine producer in the country in cases produced behind New York.